ffworker/mywebsite/README.md

-In-Depth Configurations are not documented, yet
+# In-Depth Configurations are not documented (yet)